 - Changing and restructuring culture, policies and practices in schools will promote an inclusive society.
 Emergency and recovery situations can bring opportunities for such changes;

-- A dynamic process that is constantly evolving where emergency contexts bring opportunities to look at education with fresh perspective, to rebuild accessible and inclusive facilities and promote through training and accompaniment inclusive teaching practices.
+- Inclusive education is a dynamic process that is constantly evolving, and emergency contexts can bring opportunities to look at education with fresh perspective, to rebuild accessible and inclusive facilities and promote through training and accompaniment disability inclusive teaching practices.

 Tips to make education in emergency accessible and inclusive:

 - Emergency education assessments should have disaggregated data on sex, age and disability.
 Fundamental for ensuring all children's access to education is to know who didn’t go to school before the emergency, why they didn’t go and where do they live.
 This means to build in these simple questions into surveys and rapid assessment tools.
 Include in the assessment to ask children about who is not going to school, they are a great source of information;

 - Liaise with groups and organisations in the affected areas (such as DPOs or self-help groups) to step-by-step get an accurate picture of which children are excluded and why, to define what is needed to include them;